DEMETRA

 Democratic Governance, Environmental and Climate Challenges, and Societal Transformation: Deliberation, Inclusiveness, and Citizen Empowerment for Sustainable Food Systems

-The climate crisis requires fundamental transformation processes in all areas of life.
-At the same time, right-wing extremist and populist movements are increasingly making it clear that parts of society feel ignored by politicians and radically reject the upcoming transformations.
-In response to these multiple crises, it is important to actively involve as many citizens as possible in the transformation processes.
+The climate crisis calls for fundamental transformation processes in all areas of life.
+At the same time, the rise of far-right and populist movements makes it clear that sections of society feel ignored by politicians and radically reject the transformations that lie ahead.
+In response to these multiple crises, it is essential to actively involve as many citizens as possible in the transformation processes.

-The DEMETRA project involving seven European countries is analysing processes of citizen participation that aim to give all parts of society a political voice.
-What opportunities do these deliberative participatory processes (DPP) offer and what challenges do they pose?
-The researchers are initially focussing on DPPs in the food system.
-In a next step, DEMETRA will provide recommendations for action and tools for other areas to enable democratic governance of the sustainability transformation at EU, state and municipal level.
+The DEMETRA project, involving universities and partner organisations in seven European countries, analyses processes of citizen participation that aim to give all sections of society a political voice.
+What opportunities do these so-called deliberative participatory processes (DPPs) offer, and what challenges do they entail?
+The researchers are focusing in particular on DPPs within the food system.
+The project will result in recommendations for action and tools designed to enable the democratic governance of sustainability transformations at EU, national and local levels.

 DEMETRA Digest